504 Plan for Anxiety: Evidence-Based Accommodations and

 The most common 504 accommodations for anxiety follow an avoidance logic.
 The student finds presentations distressing, so the plan states they are not required to present.
 The student becomes overwhelmed during timed tests, so the plan removes time limits entirely.
 The student avoids group work, so the plan permits individual completion of all group tasks.
 These accommodations feel compassionate, and in the short term they work: the student's distress decreases when the trigger is removed.

 The problem is what happens over months and years.
-Kendall and Hedtke (2006), whose Coping Cat Cognitive Behavioural Therapy programme for anxiety has the strongest evidence base in the field, describe avoidance as the engine that keeps anxiety running.
+Kendall and Hedtke (2006) created the Coping Cat Cognitive Behavioural Therapy programme for anxiety.
+This programme has the strongest research support in the field.
+They describe avoidance as the engine that keeps anxiety running.
 When a student avoids a situation, they do not learn that the feared outcome either does not happen or is manageable if it does.
 The absence of the dreaded event is attributed not to safety but to the avoidance itself.
 "I survived because I didn't have to do it" is the internal conclusion, and the anxiety remains intact, often stronger.

 The 'Anxiety-to-Access Bridge' reframes every avoidance accommodation as a graduated sequence.
-Instead of writing what a student does not have to do, the 504 team writes what the student will do at each stage, with explicit criteria for moving to the next stage.
+Instead of writing what a student does not have to do, the 504 team writes what the student will do at each stage.
+They include clear criteria for moving to the next stage.
 This approach keeps the student in the curriculum while building tolerance systematically.

-The framework works by identifying the anxiety trigger, establishing the long-term target behaviour (what the student should be able to do without accommodation), and writing a step sequence that connects where the student is now to where the team wants them to be.
+The framework works by identifying the anxiety trigger and establishing the long-term target behaviour.
+This means what the student should be able to do without accommodation.
+Then it creates steps that connect where the student is now to where the team wants them to be.
 Each step includes a support that fades at the next step.

 Long-term target: Student presents independently to the full class.